Water ◼← more about this theme

 Fluted gutters have a minimal depth and gentle side slopes allowing cleaning by a road sweeper.
 They can be made from the same material as the pavement or are prefabricated.
-Prefab open gutters are often less aesthetically pleasing but easier to install.
+Prefab open gutters are often less aesthetically pleasing but easier to install and cheaper.
 It is easier to construct connections and curves with paving bricks.

 Open gutters can drain more water due to the larger possible depth and are less dependent on natural or artificial slopes.
 However, they cannot be cleaned with a standard road sweeper, and they can be an obstacle or a hazard for road users (prams, bicycles, etc.).
 This should be considered in the design phase.

-You see this type of open gutters in Germany in areas with a natural slope in the landscape.
+You see this type of open gutters in areas with a natural slope in the landscape.
 Because of this they don’t need to be flushed.

 A prefabricated gutter covered with a grate is a simple form of above ground drainage for streets and squares.
 The street profile can be identical to a conventional solution with storm drains but then without the drains.